 L-glutamate is the major excitatory neurotransmitter in the central nervous system and activates both ionotropic and metabotropic glutamate receptors.
 Glutamatergic neurotransmission is involved in most aspects of normal brain function and can be perturbed in many neuropathologic conditions.
 The metabotropic glutamate receptors are a family of G protein-coupled receptors, that have been divided into 3 groups on the basis of sequence homology, putative signal transduction mechanisms, and pharmacologic properties.
 Group I includes GRM1 and GRM5 and these receptors have been shown to activate phospholipase C. Group II includes GRM2 and GRM3 while Group III includes GRM4, GRM6, GRM7 and GRM8.
-Group II and III receptors are linked to the inhibition of the cyclic AMP cascade but differ in their agonist selectivities. [provided by RefSeq, Feb 2012]
+Group II and III receptors are linked to the inhibition of the cyclic AMP cascade but differ in their agonist selectivities.
+Mutations in this gene result in congenital stationary night blindness type 1B. [provided by RefSeq, May 2018]

 GeneCards Summary for GRM6 Gene

-GRM6 (Glutamate Receptor, Metabotropic 6) is a Protein Coding gene.
-Diseases associated with GRM6 include night blindness, congenital stationary , 1b, autosomal recessive and suppression amblyopia.
-Among its related pathways are Signaling by GPCR and CREB Pathway.
-GO annotations related to this gene include G-protein coupled receptor activity and glutamate receptor activity.
-An important paralog of this gene is GRM1.
+GRM6 (Glutamate Metabotropic Receptor 6) is a Protein Coding gene.
+Diseases associated with GRM6 include Night Blindness, Congenital Stationary, Type 1B and Congenital Stationary Night Blindness.
+Among its related pathways are Peptide ligand-binding receptors and Phospholipase D signaling pathway.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and glutamate receptor activity.
+An important paralog of this gene is GRM8.

 G-protein coupled receptor for glutamate.
 Ligand binding causes a conformation change that triggers signaling via guanine nucleotide-binding proteins (G proteins) and modulates the activity of down-stream effectors, such as adenylate cyclase.
 Signaling inhibits adenylate cyclase activity (By similarity).
 Signaling stimulates TRPM1 channel activity and Ca(2+) uptake.
 Required for normal vision.